mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 ## The status quo of animating the web

-Currently, there are two types of animation that are commonly used on the web:
+Currently, there are two animation techniques that are commonly used on the web:
 CSS transitions/animations and animating through JavaScript by modifying inline styles.